coursera/programming-assignments-demo/custom-graders/README.md

 ###Question 2: How will the docker graders convey grades and feedback to Coursera?
 Coursera will read everything on stdout and expect it to be a JSON object containing 'isCorrect' and 'feedback'.
 Example:
-{
-    "isCorrect": false,
-    "feedback": "You failed"
+{"isCorrect": false, "feedback": "You failed"}
-}

 - isCorrect: Signifies if the learner passed.
 - feedback: Text feedback provided to the learner.